Code-Institute-Submissions/mtopircean-project2/README.md

 #### Display size optimization
 ![Alt text](/readme/other/responsive-view.jpg)

 Several size options where used when developing the responsive design.
-Please see bellow a list and the main areas of impact when implemented:
+Please see bellow a list and the main areas of impact when implemented.
+The main consideration is the use of flex and responsive technologies in order to support easier screen size optimization.

-* from 1200px wide and down: Mostly resizing of different elements but without major structural changes.
+* under 1201px wide: mostly resizing of different elements but without major structural changes.
-* from 954px wide and down: Elements moved into a stacked format on all pages in order to display correctly, one elements per full page width.
-The other change is the resizing and positioning of Menu under Logo in a central position.
+* under 1031px wide: user options area moves under the criteria area.
+Additional styling and resizing done.
-* from 800px wide and down: Mostly resizing of different elements but without other major structural changes.
+* under 800px wide: additional styling and resizing done.
-* from 600px wide and down: Home menu tab replaced with font-awesome home icon by hiding the standard menu and moving to the second variant optimized for mobile.
-The other major change is the removal of the timeline feature in the media page, change done due to reduced real-estate on lower screen-size devices.
-* from 425px wide and down: Mostly resizing of different elements but without other major structural changes.
-* min resolution tested was for iPhone SE, but verified that resolutions under la Galaxy Fold still behave well with major change being a shift in menu structure to a stacked version vs a side by side tab presentation.
+* under 510px wide: additional styling and resizing done.
+* under 461px wide: additional styling and resizing done.
+* under 660px height: additional styling and resizing done on modals.
+* under 380px height: additional styling and resizing done on modals.
+* min resolution tested was for iPhone SE.

+General approach was to browse the different sizes with a step by step approach, and where needed, to operate the required changes.

 ## Testing and Validation